0z-cloud/vx/ansible/CI/README.md

 * ``` cd {{ repository_path }}/CI/ansible_cloud/ ```

-## Then you can run all like in example below
+## Then you can run all like in the example below

 * ``` ansible -m setup -i inventories/.cloud all ```